Artifacts of Destruction

 “I don’t know,” I answer, “but I don’t think so.”

-“That prophecy makes me believe that the sword was created to protect us.”
+“The prophecy makes me believe that the sword was created to save us, but I can’t be certain.”

-“I need to find out whether the sword was made to protect us.”
+“I need to find out whether the sword will protect us, or kill us all.”

 “Destroy the sword, ina,” says Berek.